-The Dewy Project consists of 358 BLM Lode Claims and covers an area of approximately 7,401 acres of prospective LCT-pegmatites occurring in numerous discontinuous swarms that continue along strike to many historic lithium mines.
+The Dewy Project consists of BLM Claims covering areas of prospective LCT-pegmatites occurring in numerous discontinuous swarms that continue along strike to many historic lithium mines.

 Historic lithium bearing mines in the Dewy project area include: